No One-Size-Fits-All Neurons: Task-based Neurons for Artificial Neural Networks: Introduction

 Our overarching opinion is that the neuron type and architecture are two complementary dimensions of an artificial network.
 Designing well-performing neurons represents a new dimension relative to designing well-performing architectures.
 Therefore, the neuronal type should be given full attention to harness the full potential of connectionism.
-In recent years, a plethora of studies have introduced new neurons into deep learning \cite{chrysos2021deep, fan2023towards, jiang2020nonlinear, mantini2021cqnn, goyal2020improved, liao2022attention} such as polynomial neurons \cite{chrysos2021deep} and quadratic neurons \cite{fan2023towards, jiang2020nonlinear, mantini2021cqnn, goyal2020improved, liao2022attention}.
+In recent years, a plethora of studies have introduced new neurons into deep learning such as polynomial neurons \cite{chrysos2021deep} and quadratic neurons \cite{jiang2020nonlinear, mantini2021cqnn, goyal2020improved, liao2022attention}.
 Despite focusing only on a specific type of neuron, this thread of studies reasonably verifies the feasibility and potential of developing deep learning with new neurons.
 However, the performance of these neurons is not universally satisfactory, and the improvement is minor on some tasks.
 Biological neuronal diversity, both in terms of morphology and functionality, arises from the brain's needs to perform complex tasks \cite{peng2021morphological}.
 The brain does not rely on a single type of neuron to universally function in all aspects.
-Instead, it acts as a sophisticated designer of task-based neurons.
+Instead, neurons are often task-based in our brain.
 Hence, in the realm of deep learning, we think that promoting neuronal diversity should also not be limited to specific neuron types like linear or quadratic neurons.
-Instead, it should take into account the specific context of the tasks at hand.
+Instead, it should take into account the specific task at hand.